Why do I need to create an account?

 Is there a mobile app?

-No, there isn't a native app.
-However, you can install WristLog as a PWA, which is very similar to a native app, on many devices, including iOS and Android phones.
+You can also add WristLog as a PWA (instructions ), which is very similar to a native app, on many devices, including iOS and Android phones.

 How does accuracy tracking work?

 First of all, WristLog cannot measure the accuracy of your watch.
 You need a timegrapher for that.
 WristLog uses your manually recorded points in time to calculate the accuracy of the watch.
-This means there's human error involved, but it's free, more fun, and engaging!
+This means there's small human error involved, but it's free, more fun, and engaging!

-Example: You record your baseline at 8 AM.
+You record your baseline at 8 AM.
 Real time is 8:00:05, so your watch is already +5 seconds off.
 You add another record at 8 PM, but real time is already 8:00:10 at that moment.
 This means your watch has lost 5 seconds since the last record.
 Watch accuracy is usually measured in Seconds Per Day (SPD).
 Time elapsed between your two logs was 12 hours or 0.5 day.
 So between those two records, your watch was running at -10 SPD.

 You can probably spot the main issue here already.
 Let's exaggerate a bit and say you pressed the log button 5 seconds later than your watch actually reached the time.
 This means WristLog thinks your watch was showing 8 PM sharp, but in reality, it was already 8:00:05.
 Updating the example above, WristLog would calculate your watch was running at 0 SPD instead of -10 SPD.
 You have to be very precise.
 It takes some practice, but at least for me, it's a fun activity to do!
 You also don't want to record accuracy too often.
 A small window between records means that even the tiniest imperfection in your logging can greatly distort the result.